The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 You’ve already covered the basics on your first day in Dubrovnik.
 Today I’m going to show you a few more special things, with two different outdoorsy options for the morning, plus the single most special dining experience you can have in all of Croatia.

-Kayak Around the Old City
+Kayak Around the Old City to Start Your Day

 If you enjoy sea kayaking, you’re in for a treat — Dubrovnik is one of the most beautiful urban environments in which to kayak.
-Getting down on the water gives you brand new views of the Old City and beyond.
+Getting down on the water gives you brand new views of the Old Town and beyond.
 And being in the water on a hot day gives you the excuse to jump overboard and take a little swim!

 Lokrum Island is a good place to explore independently by kayak; you might want to consider that as a Day Three option instead.
 (More on that in the Day Three section.)